Felipedossantosf/nginx-and-docker/README.md

 # nginxAndDocker
-Deploy 2 web apps with docker and nginx.
+Deploy locally 2 web apps with docker and nginx.

-# First build the image in cmd:
+# First build the docker image in cmd:
  docker build . -t our-server

 # Then run the image turning it into a docker container: